noru/noru.github.io.old/_posts/2014-06-11-READ-TABLE-in-ABAP.md

 categories: ABAP
 ---

+#### `sy-tabix` is set!
+(Boooo...) yeah, it is lame.

 #### No Structure? use `"table_line"`
-can be used as a general line type of an internal table.
+It can be used as a general line type of an internal table.
 This is particularly useful for tables whose line type does not have a structure.

 Example: